 Okay, first of you can see the top of the profile and the low, representing the high and the low of that price.
 On every volume profile, there are 2 colors, and as you can see on my configuration, we have the grey area and the blue area.
 What grey represents is that roughly 70% of all the trades are happening, and for the blue parts, there’s where the other 30% has taken place.

 There’s a thick pink line present on all the profiles, as you can see from the picture above, and that’s the point of control or POC.
 What it tells us is which is the most popular price where the most buys and sells happen.
 As you may have noticed, there’s also a thin line going through all the profiles known as the V WHAP or Volume Weighted Average Price.
 This tells us the average price of the entire buying and selling at any given time or profile setting.

 How to Use the Volume Profile for Mean Reversion Type Trading

-Okay so first of all let’s look at the picture and try to understand what I explained before.
-For this example, I’m taking crude oil and I will explain everything step by step so read carefully.
+Okay, so first of all, let’s look at the picture and try to understand what I explained before.
+I’m taking crude oil for this example, and I will explain everything step by step, so read carefully.

-As you can see we go on to violate the opening day high and low pretty quickly so that means that we shouldn’t expect a trend today.
+As you can see, we go on to violate the opening day high and low pretty quickly, so that means that we shouldn’t expect a trend today.
 And I shouldn’t even say that because there is no should or shouldn’t in the market since it will always do its thing but what I mean is that generally shouldn’t be a trend.
 What we can do to win here is to search for the mean reversion and play the extremes.

-When there is a huge sell and the price is on the extreme low we need to wait until the price is on the value which in this graph is represented by the grey area and then go in.
+When there is a huge sell, and the price is on the extreme low, we need to wait until the price is on the value, which in this graph is represented by the grey area, and then go in.
 We then have to hold and wait for the price to go to the other side of the value block and then try to find the same thing all over again but in reverse.
 Let’s look at the picture below to understand it better.